filecoin-project/blstrs/README.md

 # blstrs

-> Implementation of Bls12-381 based on the [blst](https://github.com/supranational/blst) library.
+> Implementation of BLS12-381 pairing-friendly elliptic curve construction, using the [blst](https://github.com/supranational/blst) library as backend.

-## BLS12-381
+## Supported Platforms

-This is an implementation of the BLS12-381 pairing-friendly elliptic curve construction.
+Due to the assembly based nature of the implementation in `blst`, currently only the following architectures are supported

+- `x86_64`,
+- `aarch64`.

 ## BLS12 Parameterization